-- Sharing of experiences and best practices, especially through field workshops and field schools.
+- Sharing of experiences and best practices, especially through workshops, education, and scientific projects.

-- Integrated degree paths among our members, with the goal that all graduate students in natural hazards science will spend some time at a partner university to gain a broader perspective.
+- Integrated degree paths among our members, with the goal that all graduate students in the disaster and natural hazards sciences will spend some time at a partner university to gain a broader perspective.

-- Propose and conduct joint research projects on natural processes that create hazards.
+- Propose and conduct joint research projects on risk-vulnerability-hazard links.

-- Develop and test new technologies for real-time monitoring, hazard and impact assessment, and forecasting.
+- Develop and test new societal initiatives and technologies for real-time monitoring, hazard and vulnerability assessment, and forecasting and warning.

 - Develop best practices in stimulating vulnerability and risk reduction, as well as preparedness and planning, by everyone through realistic scenarios, education, and support for local leadership.

-- Co-develop disaster-related science diplomacy (disaster diplomacy) activities, such as workshops, conferences sessions, research projects, and publications with the Science Diplomacy Thematic Network.
+- Develop disaster-related science diplomacy, disaster diplomacy, and risk diplomacy activities, such as workshops, conference sessions, research projects, and publications with the Science Diplomacy Thematic Network.

 - UArctic Congress 2020.
 A proposal was submitted for a collaborative session, entitled Fostering Resilience in Arctic Communities through Responsible and Ethical Research and Cross-border Collaboration.